loiccoyle/thqm-rs/README.md

 > `thqm` takes its name from the arabic تحكم, pronounced tahakum, meaning control.

 `thqm` is a nifty little HTTP server.
-It dynamically generates a web page based on the provided `stdin` and outputs any selected entry to `stdout`.
+It dynamically generates a web page menu based on the provided `stdin` and outputs any selections to `stdout`.
 In a sense, it functions similarly to [`dmenu`](https://tools.suckless.org/dmenu/)/[`rofi`](https://github.com/davatorium/rofi) but as a HTTP servers.

 This makes it very flexible and script friendly.